Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

         1. password: XXXXXX
         2. clustername: your_cluster
         3. databasename: your_dtb
+You can find more details and sequence of steps on [step by step developemnt process](/sbsdev.md)

 #
 ## CREDITS
 ### **Content**
-  * The conetnt was developed myself based on my experience and thanks to the team from [Alexandr Proudfoot consulting company](https://proudfoot.com/) - Monique, Kamal, Tim Sebastian.
+  * The conetnt for the application was developed myself based on 15 years of operaational consulting experience and thanks to the team from [Alexandr Proudfoot consulting company](https://proudfoot.com/) - Monique, Kamal, Tim Sebastian who were great partners in brainstorming the wireframes.

 ### **Media**
   All the media content was developed by myself in Powerpoint and stored in jpg format

 ### **Acknowledgements**
   - Code institute for the backend project Example and all the great videos on Python, Flask and database management.
 Also for github template - I used for code development.
-  - Chriss Quin for mentorship
+  - Chriss Quin for mentorship, good tips and critical advices
   - Kevin, Miklosh and Johan for great lessons and support during coding problem solving
+  - Special thanks to Anna Greaves - she is a constant source of motivation for me.
+She is a benchmark of development and perfection.
+I really get inspired by what she does and how deep she goes when it comes to learning new things.
   - "Alexandr Proudfoot" consulting company for giving me inspiration assigning me to Digital Results Hub workstream and letting me use one of the 5 modules as a prototype for my project
   - Stack overflow and bloggers:
     - Punit Jajodia and his website [programiz](https://www.programiz.com/python-programming/datetime/current-datetime)